ibm-cloud-architecture/refarch-integration-inventory-dal/README.md

 When tests are executed by `gradlew` the reports are in the build/reports folder.

 ## Conclusion
-The SOA service operations defined in this project are not exposed to Bluemix application or to microservices directly.
+The SOA service operations defined in this project are not exposed to Bluemix application or to microservice directly.
 When using ESB pattern, integration flows will be developed to address interface mapping, protocol mapping, or different quality of service configuration.

 The project  [Inventory Flow - Integration Bus](https://github.com/ibm-cloud-architecture/refarch-integration-esb) provides the implementation of SOAP to REST interface mapping flow.